 Dresses can hide a multitude of fashionable footwear from DM’s to Converse, while wide-leg trousers sometimes have flip-flops hidden underneath the flare.

 Brides are getting the message that those sky-high stilettos will kill them before they’ve said ‘I do’ COLOUR – the new alternatives.

 Colour schemes are now not just one colour but 50 shades of the same colour, and retailers have had to keep pace with this new demand for all the colours, in all the shades, never mind just in all the sizes.

-But what about if brides want to abandon the ‘safe’ colors for something a bit more daring, and perhaps memorable, but which will suit all skin tones.
+But what about if brides want to abandon the ‘safe’ colours for something more daring and memorable, which will suit all skin tones?